ecguerra/Crunchy_Nums/notes.md

 - get points (10?
 100?) for right answers, extra life at 1000(?) points
 - win level when eat all multiples
 - lose game if lose all lives

+### Levels
+- Levels have 3 variables:
+    - the factor (or other answer - later)
+    - enemies (types & placement)
+    - squares (properties / relation to factor)
+- Enemies & Squares need access to Game